For a VPN service to build a relationship with its users, it needs to offer complete privacy at fast speeds.

-Another feature missing from Bitdefender VPN is the absence of a killswitch.
+There is a kill switch feature in the VPN but it’s quite limited to a few of its devices.
 A kill switch is essential if you’re trying to protect your privacy, it basically cancels your internet connection if the VPN cuts out thus protecting you from exposing your public IP address.

-The lack of a kill switch is only made worse because they only have two protocols that are not interchangeable.
+The lack of a kill switch for ALL of its devices is only made worse because they only have two protocols that are not interchangeable.